-Lucas David Aubin is not engaged in any investment-related business or occupation (other than this advisory firm).
+Ryan C. Zywotko is not engaged in any investment-related business or occupation(other than this advisory firm).

 This section includes details regarding if someone who is not a client provides an economic benefit to the supervised person for providing advisory services.
-For purposes of this Item, economic benefits include sales awards and other prizes, but not the supervised person's regular salary, if any.
+For purposes of this Item, economic benefits include sales awards and other prizes, but not the supervised person's regularsalary, if any.

-Lucas David Aubin does not receive any economic benefit from any person, company, or organization, other than Caissa Wealth Strategies in exchange for providing clients advisory services through Caissa Wealth Strategies.
+Other than salary, annual bonuses, regular bonuses, Ryan C. Zywotko does not receive any economic benefit from any person, company, or organization, in exchange for providing clients advisory services through Caissa Wealth Strategies.